 Pipit served for more than a decade as an expert staff for Commission IX of the House of Representatives which focuses on demography, health, manpower and transmigration.
 Her analysis informed the landmark omnibus Law on Health and other key health care legislation.
 She holds leadership positions in the Association of Indonesian Public Health Graduates (PERSAKMI) and the Indonesian Health Technology Association (AHI).
 In 2021, she co-authored “Health Financing: Concept and Best Practices in Indonesia,” published by USAID and the Indonesian Ministry of Health.

-Pipit is author of a recent chapter in Health Financing: Concept and Best Practices in Indonesia, United States Agency for International Development and the Ministry of Health in 2021.
-Pipit holds a master’s degree in public health from the National University of Singapore’s joint program with Diponegoro University (supported by the Indonesian government’s Excellence Scholarship Program).
-She received a bachelor’s degree in public health from Diponegoro University.
+Pipit holds a master’s degree in public health from the National University of Singapore’s joint program with Diponegoro University.
+She also received a bachelor’s degree in public health from Diponegoro University.